InovaFiscaliza/RF.Fusion/README.md

 - **Environment Control:** may be composed of several elements that are accessory to the measurement, such as temperature control, security detectors, cameras, UPS and power supply management, etc.
 - **Router, Firewall and Network Interfaces:** may be composed of several elements that interconnect elements within the station and from it to the outside world.
 Common solutions provide up to 3 interfaces including an ethernet cable, an integrated 4G or 5G modem to connect to to the mobile WAN network and a VPN connection, that allows for a secure communication with the server core

-Monitoring units used with RF.Fuse include [CRFS RFeye Node 20-6](https://www.crfs.com/product/receivers/rfeye-node-20-6/); [Celplam CWRMU](https://www.celplan.com/products/test-measurement/cellwirelesssm/); [Rohde&Schwarz UMS300](https://www.rohde-schwarz.com/es/productos/sector-aeroespacial-defensa-seguridad/aplicacion-en-el-exterior/rs-ums300-compact-monitoring-and-location-system_63493-56146.html) and further units integrates by the use of appColeta using VISA/SCPI to access data from spectrum analysers and monitoring receivers from various manufacturers.
+Monitoring units used with RF.Fusion include [CRFS RFeye Node 20-6](https://www.crfs.com/product/receivers/rfeye-node-20-6/); [Celplam CWRMU](https://www.celplan.com/products/test-measurement/cellwirelesssm/); [Rohde&Schwarz UMS300](https://www.rohde-schwarz.com/es/productos/sector-aeroespacial-defensa-seguridad/aplicacion-en-el-exterior/rs-ums300-compact-monitoring-and-location-system_63493-56146.html) and further units integrates by the use of appColeta using VISA/SCPI to access data from spectrum analysers and monitoring receivers from various manufacturers.

 ## Network Server Core